AU-BCE-EE/Pedersen-2025-MAG/README.md

 `main.R` calls the other to do the complete data loading, subsetting, calculations, plotting, saving of data (in `output` subdirectory) and plots (in `plots` subdirectory).

 # Directory structure
-## `data-dig-prop-stats`
-Data file used for the statistical analysis in 'Manuscript B'.

 ## `data-emission`
 Measurement data in `data` subdirectory.